-§ Best of · Updated May 2026
+§ Best of · Updated July 2026

 Best AI Tools for Research in 2026.

 Research is a throughput problem: read 40 papers to cite 10.
 The tools below remove the mechanical overhead — semantic search, multi-paper synthesis, citation tracking — so you can spend more time on the part that actually matters.
+For the methodology behind how to evaluate and choose a research tool, see our AI research tools guide on the blog.

 § The picks